george-chou/CRROG/README.md

 ##### 3.2.2 Enterprise component

-Enterprise component includes functions of sign-in, login, finding the forgotten pass, company information completion, resume collection, marking employee, message-board, resume viewing and others.
-The data streams flow as Table 2.
-Please note that the enterprise user could not release job wanted or view any resume without completion of company information.
-Once enterprise users completed company information after registration, they would have to wait for being audited by admin.
-After auditing success, they would be able to use those functions.
+Admin component includes the following functions:

+a) login functions;

+b) finding the forgotten pass;

+c) banning/unbanning user/enterprise accounts;

+d) uploading new resume styles;

+e) auditing new enterprise accounts;

+f) message-board;

+g) resume viewing;

+The data streams flow as _Table 1_.
+Please note that there is only one administrator without a sign-in function.
+The admin user would receive an auditing request message if any enterprise user completed or edited the company information.

 <div align=center>
     <b>Table 2: Enterprise component</b><br>